Ria424/developers-animatesdk-docs/index.md

 #### Description

 This object represents the Output panel, which displays troubleshooting information such as syntax errors.
-To access this object, use fl.outputPanel (or flash.outputPanel).
-See [Flash.outputPanel](./Flash_object/Flash47.md).
+To access this object, use [Flash.outputPanel](./Flash_object/Flash47.md).

 #### Method summary